 reported that the board of the Los Angeles Community College

-District voted unanimously to fire the head of the $5.7 billion project, Larry Eisenberg.
+District voted unanimously to fire the head of the $5.7 billion projects, Larry Eisenberg.
 Eisenberg had been in charge of the project since 2003 and had overseen building projects in Wisconsin and Oregon before getting hired by the Los Angeles district.

 President of the board Georgia Mercer said simply, "It's time to move on in a new direction."
 When Eisenberg's firing was announced at a board meeting, spectators in the audience burst into applause.
 Eisenberg's deputy, Thomas Hall, will replace in on an interim basis until a new manager is appointed.